Symplectic submanifolds in dimension $6$ from hyperelliptic Lefschetz fibrations: Abstract

 \section{Abstract}

-We provide a closed, simply connected, symplectic $6$-manifold having infinitely many codimension $2$ symplectic submanifolds which are mutually homologous but homotopy inequivalent and moreover, which cannot admit complex structures.
+We provide a closed, simply connected, symplectic $6$-manifold having infinitely many codimension $2$ symplectic submanifolds.
+These are mutually homologous but homotopy inequivalent, and furthermore, they cannot admit complex structures.
 The key ingredient for the construction is hyperelliptic Lefschetz fibrations on $4$-manifolds.
 As a corollary, we present a similar result on symplectic submanifolds of codimension $2$ in higher dimensions.
 In the appendix, we give a proof of the well-known fact that all symplectic submanifolds of codimension $2$ in $(\CP^3, \omega_{\mathrm{FS}})$ of a fixed degree $\leq 3$ are mutually diffeomorphic.